Photo by Innerbody Research

 This is a strong signal of quality and trustworthiness – exactly what you should want in a company such as BlueChew.
 These ED medications are very safe when prescribed to people who don’t have underlying health conditions that would contraindicate them.
 In other words, to be safe, you need to be honest and thorough in providing information during the questionnaire.
 Meanwhile, BlueChew makes sure it has all of the necessary medical information to conclude that you’re a good candidate for the prescription medication.

 You’ll first be asked to register an account with BlueChew, which involves providing your email address and the state where you’re located.
-(Due to complexities surrounding telemedicine laws, BlueChew can’t serve people in North Dakota or South Carolina right now.)
+In 2024, BlueChew gained the ability to serve people in South Carolina, but due to complexities surrounding telemedicine laws, the company still can’t serve people in North Dakota at this time.
+There are some minor limitations on where the company can ship Gold and Energy, as well.

 BlueChew then asks you: